MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 wt `; `;
 ```

 PowerShell uses a semicolon ; to delimit statements.
-To interpret a semicolon ; as a command delimiter for wt command line arguments, you need to escape semicolon characters using backticks `.
+To interpret a semicolon ; as a command delimiter for wt command line arguments, you need to escape semicolon characters using backticks.
 PowerShell also has the stop parsing operator (--%), which instructs it to stop interpreting anything after it and just pass it on verbatim.

 #### [Linux](#tab/linux)

 ```bash
 cmd.exe /c "wt.exe" \; \;
 ```

 Execution aliases do not work in WSL distributions.
 If you want to use wt.exe from a WSL command line, you can spawn it from CMD directly by running `cmd.exe`.
 The `/c` option tells CMD to terminate after running.

 ---
 <!-- End tab selectors.  -->